Answers to Frequently Asked Questions

 Simply replace the search term and city in the examples above and copy/paste into your web browser address bar to conduct your own city specific searches.
 While not a perfect solution, adding the Near Parameter to search query URLs gets the job done.

 Technically, social media efforts do not DIRECTLY affect the search engine rankings of your website.
 Google uses over 200 signals to assist with determining search engine rankings and social media is currently not one of them.

-Jtree offers a wide range of single-use consultation services that range from site health and migrations to intelligence and crawl testing.
+Jtree offers a wide range of single-use and ongoing consultation services that range from site health and migrations to intelligence and crawl testing.
 Our consulting services are designed to assist businesses and agencies with gaining increased website exposure in Google.
-View a list of our most requested consulting services that cost less than $500.

 No. Although website design and development are necessary and required SEO skills, we focus on what we do best.
 However, we do work with a number of talented, SEO-friendly web designers and developers that we are happy to connect you with.